 They make most of their money when you subscribe to one of their services (such as iCloud or the new Apple News), buy a new piece of hardware, or download a paid app.

 They want to create a safe, reassuring ecosystem that makes users want to remain part of it.
-Now that Apple has a more significant market share, they focus on growing their customer share.
+Now that Apple has a more significant market share, they focus on growing its customer share.

 So today, Apple’s most recent value proposition seemed to be geared towards privacy protection and being part of a safe ecosystem.